warpcut/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Machine Learning
+  - Computer Vision
   - Medical Imaging
+  - Anomaly detection

 # Education to show in About widget
 education: